Free-My-Financials/FreeMyFinancialsSAM/README.md

 ## **Summary**

-Free My Financials SAM is a web based budgeting app that equips users and teams with the necessary knowledge and tools to master their financial budgeting challenges and save money to reach their long-term goals.
+Free My Financials is a web based budgeting app that equips users and teams with the necessary knowledge and tools to master their financial budgeting challenges and save money to reach their long-term goals.

 ## **Team Members**